 You may complete up to four courses worth 0.25 units each toward your degree requirements, but you may not use two courses worth 0.25 units each together to meet the restricted elective requirements.

 A maximum of two Kinesiology and Physical Education activity courses (0.25 units each) taken at Wilfrid Laurier University, may be recognized for credit toward your University of Waterloo degree and will be used in the calculation of your overall average.

 Double counting of courses

 You may count any single course completed toward a maximum of two degree requirements.
 This is called “double counting” a course.
 There is no limit in Recreation and Leisure Studies as to the number of courses that may be double counted.
 However, if you are completing a minor or joint honours plan, the rules in other Faculties sometimes specify a limit to the number of double-counted courses that can be used to meet degree requirements, so this should be confirmed with the advisor in the department offering the minor or joint honours plan.
-For example, any plan within the Faculty of Arts permits a maximum of 5 courses that may be double counted.

 Students with special needs

 AccessAbility Services collaborates with all course instructors to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
 If you require academic accommodations, similar to a High School Individual Education Plan, please register with AccessAbility Services at the beginning of each academic term to discuss your needs.